1

 「臣聞明主絕疑去讒,屏流言之跡,塞朋黨之門,故尊主廣地彊兵之計臣得陳忠於前矣。 故竊為大王計,莫如一韓、魏、齊、楚、燕、趙以從親,以畔秦。 令天下之將相會於洹水之上,通質,刳白馬而盟。 要約曰:『秦攻楚,齊、魏各出銳師以佐之,韓絕其糧道,趙涉河漳,燕守常山之北。 秦攻韓魏,則楚絕其後,齊出銳師而佐之,趙涉河漳,燕守雲中。 秦攻齊,則楚絕其後,韓守城皋,魏塞其道,趙涉河漳、博關,燕出銳師以佐之。 秦攻燕,則趙守常山,楚軍武關,齊涉勃海,韓、魏皆出銳師以佐之。 秦攻趙,則韓軍宜陽,楚軍武關,魏軍河外,齊涉清河,燕出銳師以佐之。 諸侯有不如約者,以五國之兵共伐之。』 六國從親以賓秦,則秦甲必不敢出於函谷以害山東矣。 如此,則霸王之業成矣。」

 'Your minister has heard that enlightened rulers cut off doubts and remove slanderers, block the tracks of rumors, and close the doors of factions.
-Therefore the plans to honor the lord, broaden lands, and strengthen troops allow your minister to demonstrate loyalty before you.
-Therefore in secretly planning for Your Majesty, nothing is better than uniting Han, Wei, Qi, Chu, Yan, and Zhao to form a close alliance and rebel against Qin.
-Order the world's generals and ministers to meet above the Huan River, exchange hostages, cut open a white horse, and form a covenant.
+Therefore, the plans to honor the lord, broaden lands, and strengthen troops allow your minister to demonstrate loyalty before you.
+Therefore, in secretly planning for Your Majesty, nothing is better than uniting Han, Wei, Qi, Chu, Yan, and Zhao to form a close alliance and resist Qin.
+Order the world's generals and ministers to meet above the Huan River, exchange hostages, cut open a white horse, and make a covenant.
 The covenant states: 'If Qin attacks Chu, Qi and Wei will each send elite troops to aid it; Han will cut its grain routes; Zhao will ford the Yellow River and Zhang; Yan will guard north of Chang Mountain.
 If Qin attacks Han or Wei, then Chu will cut its rear; Qi will send elite troops to aid it; Zhao will ford the Yellow River and Zhang; Yan will guard Yunzhong.
 If Qin attacks Qi, then Chu will cut its rear; Han will guard Chenggao; Wei will block its roads; Zhao will ford the Yellow River, Zhang, and Bo Pass; Yan will send elite troops to aid it.
 If Qin attacks Yan, then Zhao will guard Chang Mountain; Chu will deploy troops at Wu Pass; Qi will ford the Bohai; Han and Wei will both send elite troops to aid it.
 If Qin attacks Zhao, then Han will deploy troops at Yiyang; Chu at Wu Pass; Wei beyond the Yellow River; Qi will ford the Qing River; Yan will send elite troops to aid it.
-If any of the feudal lords does not follow the covenant, the five states will together attack them.'
+If any feudal lord does not follow the covenant, the five states will attack him together.
 If the six states form a close alliance to oppose Qin, then Qin's armored troops will certainly not dare emerge from Hangu Pass to harm Shandong.
 In this way, the enterprise of becoming hegemon and king will be accomplished."

 17